Ollie Gleichenhaus: Ollie's Trolley

 While Brown had employees scouting America for the perfect hamburger for Lum's, Brown and his family went skiing in Aspen, Colorado.
 On a lift to the top of the mountain, Brown spotted a small trolley down below, selling popcorn.
 It reminded him of the trolleys in Louisville during his childhood.
 He said "Well, it was just sort of cute".

 Brown decided that, while selling Ollieburgers at Lum's, he'd also sell them from small, stand-alone replica trolley cars.
 Brown then made the Ollieburger the centerpiece of his new streetcar-themed "Ollie's Trolley" fast food chain, where “the world’s best hamburger” was served up in bright yellow and red replicas of old-fashioned trolley cars.
 The initial trolleys were fabricated by Castle Industries, a modular housing fabricator in New Castle, Kentucky.
 With just one door in and one door out, Ollieburgers were sold as take-out only.
 The 20 by 12 foot "trolley car" stores barely held three or four customers at a time who entered, placed their order, waited in line and left with their food order in a paper sack.
 Brown planned to place at least one of these tiny streetcar restaurants in every city in America.

 While burgers were the star, Ollie's Trolley also offered hotdogs, chicken sandwiches, milkshakes and spice-coated french fries named "Ollie Fries".

 Spurious "Ollie Burger" and "Ollie Fries" spice recipes

 Over the decades, nostalgic fans of Ollie's Trolley have tried to replicate Gleichenhaus's secret spice formulas.
 The internet is full of so-called "authentic" recipes that rely on spurious ingredients never mentioned by Gleichenhaus such as A.1.
-Steak Sauce, Heinz 57 Sauce, crushed beef bouillon cubes and the like.
+Steak Sauce, Heinz 57 steak sauce, crushed beef bouillon cubes and the like.
 These incorrect spice recipes often offer "proof" of their authenticity, saying "The recipe is 100% authentic.
 I know because I have already tried it".
 For many years, Gleichenhaus only mentioned using pure spices that were unground, used in their full form for intense flavor.
 He never referred to using bouillon cubes and cider vinegar.
 Authentic Ollie Burger spices and other spice blends used by the now defunct Lum's Restaurant group are still available.